nk-fouque/blog/_posts/2020-05-27-pokemon-openings.md

 While this opening doesn't directly refer to season 6, it does start with "you're just a kid on a quest" when *I Wanna be a Hero* started with "A kid from Pallet Town", but it might just be me making strange correlation at this point.

-Apart from that, we can notice that the lyrics have shifted back to a state closer to the first season, with more battle and fights.
+Apart from that, we can notice that the lyrics have shifted back to a state closer to the first seasons, with more battle and fights.

 ### Season 19
 {% include figure.html url="/pokemon-openings/season19.png" caption="Pokémon season 19 opening : Stand Tall" %}